-An Athlete is considered a Senior from the beginning of the calendar year in which he reaches the age of 18.
+An Athlete is considered a Senior from the beginning of the calendar year in which the Athlete reaches the age of 18.

 Championships and Games are limited to senior Athletes unless specifically organised for Juniors, Young Riders or Pony Riders.